bluesnap/bluesnap-android-int/README.md

 **Note:**  For each purchase, you'll need to call setup()

 ## Use BlueSnap SDK UI
+The SDK includes a pre-built form, enabling you to easily collect the shopper's information.
+You won't have to handle card number or expiration date validations, or the storage of sensitive information.

+- Checkout flow - To launch this flow, you'll create a `SdkRequest` instance with the purchase amount and currency, and then start the `BluesnapCheckoutActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method.
+In case of subscription charge, you'll create an `SdkRequestSubscriptionCharge` instance instead, while the purchase amount and currency are optional.

+- Configure shopper flow - To launch this flow, you'll create an `SdkRequestShopperRequirements` instance (without the purchase amount and currency), and then start the `BluesnapChoosePaymentMethodActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

+- Pay with selected payment method flow - To launch this flow, you'll create an `SdkRequest` instance (with the purchase amount and currency), and then start the `BluesnapCreatePaymentActivity` by creating an Android Intent and passing the `SdkRequest` using the setSdkRequest method

 ### Create an SdkRequest instance
 An `SdkRequest` instance is required to pass information about the purchase to the SDK.